ATG-Simulator/RealtimeDynamicWindshieldWaterFX/README.md

 Installation
 -------------
 > 1. Open a new empty project in Unity
-> 2. Copy and paste the contents of the "Asset" here to there
+> 2. Copy and paste the contents of the "Assets" folder here to there
 > 3. Go to the physics settings in Unity and uncheck every check mark for the "water" and the "TransparentFX" layers.
 Then, only check the "TransparentFX/Water" and "Water/Water" checkmarks.
 > 4. Open the scene called "Main" in "Assets\WindshieldFXAsset\SceneData"
 > 5. Have fun playing with the asset!